NethermindEth/docs/docs/fundamentals/configuration.md

   </TabItem>
   </Tabs>

-  Request the garbage collector (GC) to release the process memory.
+  The number of requests to the garbage collector (GC) to release the process memory.

   Allowed values:

-  - `-1` to disable
+  - `-1`: No requests.
-  - `0` to release every time
+  - `0`: Requests every time.
-  - A positive number to release memory after that many Engine API calls
+  - A positive number: Requests after that many Engine API calls.

   Defaults to `25`.

 - #### `Merge.CompactMemory` \{#merge-compactmemory\}